MikeFot/Android--Demo-MovieDB/README.md

 ![Screenshot_20160518-143733.png](https://bitbucket.org/repo/gBjXLM/images/431905170-Screenshot_20160518-143733.png)
 ![Screenshot_20160518-143746.png](https://bitbucket.org/repo/gBjXLM/images/3351930293-Screenshot_20160518-143746.png)

+## Unit Tests ##
+Several utility classes have been unit tested.
+Time constraints did not allow for further testing.

-# Known Issues #
+## Known Issues ##
 * Collapsing bar layout will not scroll properly in the case of a lot of details.
-I can fix this, but it will be good enough for the demo.
+It can be fixed, but time constraints did not allow me to address the issue.

-# Stretch Goals #
+## Stretch Goals ##
 * UI should only show UI models and should not be aware of back-end implementations for separation of concerns.